llunaB/llunaB/README.md

 ## What is my story?
 - What is my domain?
 - Work experience in E-Commerce, major in English Language and Literature.
+- Believe or not, I worked as a Web Designer.
 - What am I interested in?
 - Love Food & Coffee.
 Love Reading & Books.
 Love Meditation & Yoga.